3

 • 1

 Your question is confusing.
 The Torah clearly says a few verses later that Peretz was born first.
 This Pasuk is only saying that the midwife was trying to identify who came out first, and placed a string on the hand of Zerach who was later born second.
-Dec 11, 2014 at 17:09
+Commented Dec 11, 2014 at 17:09

 • @GershonGold don't take this the wrong way, but your comment is confusing.
 Where does it say that Peretz was born first?!
 It seems to me to be saying that putting the hand out first is the definition of being born first (otherwise what was the point of putting on the string?)